-SW2-3 $$ON = None$$
+SW2-3 ON = None OFF = 8ms

-$OFF = 8ms$

 SW2-3 controls the soft carrier and is valid for Bell 202 FSK mode only (SW2-1 set to OFF).
-Setting this switch to OFF configures the modem to transmit a 900 Hz soft carrier to the remote modem for 8 milliseconds after RTS is turned off.
-Setting this switch to ON prevents the modem from transmitting a soft carrier after RTS is turned off.
+Setting this switch to OFF will configure the modem to transmit a 900 Hz soft carrier to the remote modem for 8 milliseconds after RTS is turned off.
+Setting this switch to ON will prevent the modem from transmitting a soft carrier after RTS is turned off.